mbachmann/typescript-tutorial/README.md

 # ase2-typescript-01

 Contains source code snippets of the TypeScript slides.
-The files numbers in the src folder correspond with the chapter numbers of the slides.
+The file numbers in the src folder are corresponding with the chapter numbers of the slides.

 <br/>